-- I. It is the policy of non-Medicare health plans affiliated with Centene Corporation[®] that lung transplantation for members/enrollees with chronic, end-stage lung disease who have failed maximal medical (including pulmonary rehabilitation, as applicable) or surgical therapy is medically necessary when all the following criteria are met: - A. High (> 50%) risk of death from lung disease within two years if lung transplantation is not performed1; - B. High (> 80%) likelihood of five-year post-transplant survival from a general medical perspective provided there is adequate graft function1; - C. Does not have ANY of the following absolute contraindications1: - 1.
+- I. It is the policy of non-Medicare health plans affiliated with Centene Corporation® that lung transplantation for members/enrollees with chronic, end-stage lung disease who have failed maximal medical (including pulmonary rehabilitation, as applicable) or surgical therapy is medically necessary when all the following criteria are met: - A. High (> 50%) risk of death from lung disease within two years if lung transplantation is not performed; - B. High (> 80%) likelihood of five-year post-transplant survival from a general medical perspective provided there is adequate graft function; - C. Does not have ANY of the following absolute contraindications: - 1.
 Malignancy with high risk of recurrence or death related to cancer; - 2.
-Glomerular filtration rate < 40 mL/min/1.73m2 unless being considered for multi-organ transplant1; - 3.
-Acute renal failure with rising creatinine on dialysis and low likelihood of recovery; - 4.
+Glomerular filtration rate < 30 mL/min/1.73m unless being considered for multi-organ transplant; - 3.
+Acute renal failure with rising creatinine or on dialysis and low likelihood of recovery; - 4.
 Acute liver failure, or cirrhosis with portal hypertension or synthetic dysfunction unless being considered for multi-organ transplant; - 5.
 Stroke, acute coronary syndrome, or myocardial infarction (excluding demand ischemia) within 30 days; - 6.
 Septic shock; - 7.
 Active extrapulmonary or disseminated infection; - 8.
-Active tuberculosis infection; - 9.
+Active tuberculosis infection: - 9.
 HIV infection with detectable viral load unless all of the following are noted: - a.
-CD4 cell count >200 cells/mm3 for at least three months before transplantation2; - b.
-Absence of active AIDS-defining opportunistic infection or malignancy2;
+CD4 cell count >200 cells/mm3,